 Today, there are lot more than 70 languages, but no matter what language a person speaks, YHVH knows his name in ALL languages, and ALL who call upon the NAME of the LORD will be saved!
 When a person prays to receive Yeshua as LORD and Savior, no matter what the language is, HE will HEAR and come into that person’s life!
 Remember, HE is the author of ALL languages of the world.

-In spite of HaSatan trying to wipe the Jewish people from existence through the holocaust, pogroms, etc. The people will continue to exist.
-Why is Israel compared to the “sands of the sea?” because, who can count each and every grain of sand?
+In spite of HaSatan trying to wipe the Jewish people from existence through the Holocaust, pogroms, etc. The Jewish people will continue to exist.
+Why is Israel compared to the “sands of the sea?” because who can count each and every grain of sand?
 Why is Israel compared to the “dust of the earth?”
 One walks on the dust, and Israel has been trampled on, like dust, but dust is enduring.
 Leave a car outside in the desert, in the dust, for perhaps one-hundred years.
-At the end, the car will no longer exist, it will have been wasted away, yet the dust will continue to exist, forever.
+In the end, the car will no longer exist, it will have been wasted away, yet the dust will continue to exist, forever.

 Yochanan the Baptizer is in the Jordan, baptizing the people, getting them ready to meet their Mashiach, his cousin, his LORD.
 We need to get our hearts and minds right, a need to change is necessary, to leave the lost world behind and embrace the things of the LORD.